 The most common cause of a water leak is the windshield; sometimes a newly replaced windshield will leak.

-If a leaky windshield drips water on an ECU (Engine Control Unit) fuse box or any other control unit, this willl cause a ECU failure and your “check engine” light will come on.
-Water is very damaging to all electronic devices (just drop your smart phone in water and see what happens).
+If a leaky windshield drips water on an ECU (Engine Control Unit) fuse box or any other control unit, this will cause an ECU failure and your “check engine” light will come on.
+Water is very damaging to all electronic devices (just drop your smartphone in water and see what happens).

-7. Do you live in a rural area where there are lots of critters?
 Critters can cause all sorts of problems in cars, from horrible smells to chewed wires.
-If you live or work in an area where mice, rats, chipmunks. or squirrels can get into your car, they can wreak havoc on your cars’ electrical systems.
-Given the chance, critters will build nests and store food for the winter, and for some reason they like to chew wires.
+If you live or work in an area where mice, rats, chipmunks. or squirrels can get into your car, they can wreak havoc on your car’s electrical systems.
+Given the chance, critters will build nests and store food for the winter, and for some reason, they like to chew wires.
 In fact, some car manufacturers assemble wire harnesses wrapped with mouse-deterrent tape, no kidding.
 It’s not completely effective but it’s a start.
 If a critter chews the right wires in your vehicle, it will cause the “check engine” light to come on, and an expensive bill!
 Replacing a wire harness is daunting and time-consuming.